teomyr/Paging/README.md

 Feedback
 ========

-If you have any issues with the addon, feel free to report them in the [issue tracker](https://github.com/teomyr/Paging/issues).
-You can also leave comments on [WoWInterface](http://www.wowinterface.com/downloads/info18229-Paging.html).
+If you have any issues with the addon, feel free to report them in the [issue tracker](https://github.com/teomyr/Paging/issues) on GitHub.
+Alternatively, you can also leave comments on [WoWInterface](http://www.wowinterface.com/downloads/fileinfo.php?id=18229#comments).

 Locales for the English, German and French language versions are included; localization help is greatly appreciated!